-- Art 360P: Architecture of Paris (4 credits) A thematic survey of Parisian architecture from the Roman era to the present.
+- Art 360P: Architecture of Paris (4) A thematic survey of Parisian architecture from the Roman era to the present.
 Individual monuments and their architectural idiosyncrasies are studied in their historical and sociological contexts, with emphasis on urban development.
 Guided visits to monuments and sites.

-- Film/French 220P: France/USA - A Transatlantic Perspective on Cinema (4 credits) An introduction to film criticism, analyzing the relationship between artistic creation and film technique.
+- Film/French 220P: France/USA-A Transatlantic Perspective on Cinema (4) An introduction to film criticism, analyzing the relationship between artistic creation and film technique.
 The common theme will be how the city of Paris is portrayed in French films by directors including Renoir, Carne, Godard, and Truffaut, and in representative Hollywood films.

-- French 303P: French Written Expression (4 credits) Intensive training and review in French written expression.
+- French 303P: French Written Expression (4) Intensive training and review in French written expression.
 Acquisition of vocabulary, intensive study of phonetics, oral practice emphasizing the comprehension of daily language.
 Must be taken in conjunction with FR 304P.
 Prerequisite: four terms of college-level French or the equivalent.

-- French 304P: French Oral Expression (4 credits) Intensive training and review in French oral expression.
+- French 304P: French Oral Expression (4) Intensive training and review in French oral expression.
 Acquisition of vocabulary, intensive review of phonetics, and oral practice emphasizing the comprehension of daily language.
 Must be taken in conjunction with FR 303P.
 Prerequisite: four terms of college-level French or the equivalent.

-- Independent Studies / Applied Arts (2 or 4 credits) Independent studies in studio art, photography, dance, and voice can be arranged on an individual basis at institutes in Paris for students majoring in those subjects.
+- Independent Studies / Applied Arts (2 or 4) Independent studies in studio art, photography, dance, and voice can be arranged on an individual basis at institutes in Paris for students majoring in those subjects.
 Must be approved at time of enrollment.

 Courses offered fall term only:

-- Economics 210P / Political Science 240P/313P: Introduction to European International Relations (4 credits) This course focuses on current European political and economic debates, reviews the history and ongoing evolution of the European Union, and analyzes the current challenges it faces.
+- Economics 210P / Political Science 240P/313P: Introduction to European International Relations (4) This course focuses on current European political and economic debates, reviews the history and ongoing evolution of the European Union, and analyzes the current challenges it faces.
 Individual assignments will vary accordingly.

 Courses offered spring term only:

-- French 321P: Advanced French Composition (4 credits) This advanced course enables students to refine their skills in written French in a variety of ways, including in literary critiques, essays, and business French.
+- French 321P: Advanced French Composition (4) This advanced course enables students to refine their skills in written French in a variety of ways, including in literary critiques, essays, and business French.
 Prerequisite: six semesters of college-level French or the equivalent, and appropriate performance on the placement test.

-- Political Science 210P/312P: Contemporary France (4 credits) This course introduces students to the particularities of French society and of the nation's political, social, and economic forces and institutions.
+- Political Science 210P/312P: Contemporary France (4) This course introduces students to the particularities of French society and of the nation's political, social, and economic forces and institutions.
 Special emphasis is put on the French political system under the Vth Republic.
 France's role in Europe is also analyzed.

 Course offered for full-year students in their second term:

-- French 399P: Internships (4 credits) Internships in law firms, art galleries, businesses, and schools can be arranged for full-year students who have developed fluency in French and are in their second term in Paris.
+- French 399P: Internship (4) An internship is only available to full-year students who have developed fluency in French and are in their second term in Paris.
+Internships in law firms, art galleries, businesses, and schools are available.
 A research paper on a topic related to the internship will be required.